 Outside areas and boundaries

-Repair category 2

-Notes The outside areas and boundaries are in need of some attention .
-The rear side retaining brick wall is cracked and leaning out of plumb.

-Ceilings

 Repair category 1

+Notes The outside areas and boundaries are satisfactory for age and type.

-Notes The ceilings are cracked but reasonably sound allowing for their age.
+Ceilings Repair category 1 Notes The ceilings are cracked but reasonably sound allowing for their age.
 However, given the age of ceilings some loose and defective plaster may be found on redecoration which will require to be replaced.
+There is significant cracking across the main bedroom ceiling.

 Internal walls

 Repair category 1

 Notes The internal walls are satisfactory.

-SEE DAMPNESS SECTION